najiemayo/Couch_SGE_BRCA2/README.md

 ## Software requirements
 ### OS Requirements
-This package is supported for *Linux*, but in principle should be able to run on all other platforms such as OS X, Windows.
+This package is supported for *Linux*, but in principle should be able to run on all other platforms such as OS X and Windows.
 The package has been tested on the following systems:
 + Linux: Red Hat Enterprise Linux 8.8
++ Windows: Windows 10 Enterprise

 ### R package Dependencies
 `VarCall` mainly depends on the following packages.